batibot323/routing-01/README.md

     - Just used different endpoints in Simple API and added `endpoint` in request body to Routing API
 - Create another service to start and terminate Simple API instances, let's call it *Orchestration Server*
 - Allows Routing API to set a target number of instances so it sends a message to *Orchestration Server* whether to start or terminate instances.
-- Routing API to have an endpoint to manage URL's on run time (service discovery)
+- Routing API to have an endpoint to manage URL's on run time: service discovery (and decommission)

+## Scratch TODO
+Just finished with re-routing to a working instance and server discovery.
+Things to work on next:

+1. Timeout
+2. Circuit breaker